 I was born in Bury, Lancashire, in the north west of England, and grew up in Altrincham, Cheshire, which is on the southern edge of Greater Manchester.
 I currently live in Brunswick Heads near Byron Bay in northern New South Wales, Australia, with my partner Sera.

-Finding myself somewhat culturally adrift after my Buddhist years, I was fortunate enough to find and embrace English Quakerism for ten years in my 30s and early 40s, and was a warden of the Quaker Meeting House in Hampstead, North London, for much of that time.
+Finding myself somewhat culturally adrift after my Buddhist years in my twenties, I was fortunate enough to find and embrace English Quakerism for ten years in my 30s and early 40s, and was a warden of the Quaker Meeting House in Hampstead, North London, for much of that time.
 Originally a Christian tradition, the English Quakers have been an intensely practical and effective force for good in the world since the mid-17th Century.
 The inspiration for their relentless campaigns for peace and social justice over three and half centuries, has come from a meditative and mystical approach to worship.
-They still sit in silence and open to the presence of the Divine – and they have no creed or required beliefs.
-Although I have not maintained my connection with the Quaker tradition since moving to Australia, it is still a source of inspiration, and looking back I recognise with great gratitude that Quaker meetings provided me with a very deep experience of spiritual community – one whose history continues to fascinate me.
+The English Quakers still sit in silence and open to the presence of the Divine – and they have no creed or required beliefs.
+Although I have not maintained my connection with the Quaker tradition since moving to Australia, it is still a source of inspiration, and looking back I recognise with great gratitude that Quaker meetings provided me with a very deep experience of a spiritual community – one whose history continues to fascinate me.

-I need also to acknowledge the intimate and kind support that I have experienced in the context of satsang meetings with Issac Shapiro – also in the Byron Bay area.
+I need also to acknowledge the intimate and kind support that I have experienced from Issac Shapiro, a non-duality teacher in the Byron Bay area.
+Although I have only attended his satsang meetings very infrequently, they have profoundly affected me.
 It is precious to live in a corner of the world where you never know when you might bump into a bodhisattva at the local farmer’s market.

-© William Roy Parker
+© William Roy Parker 2020